RiverReports logo

 Fremont Lake

 Wyoming's second-largest natural lake sits just 6 miles from downtown Pinedale.
-At 600 feet deep and 12 miles long, Fremont offers a completely different fishing experience than the rivers.
+At 600 feet deep and roughly 10 miles long, Fremont offers a completely different fishing experience than the rivers.

 Species: